Weight loss medicine for high blood pressure

 Key Takeaways

-• Tirzepatide, a new weight loss medication, significantly lowers systolic blood pressure in adults with obesity.
+• Tirzepatide, a new weight loss medicine for high blood pressure, significantly lowers systolic blood pressure in adults with obesity.

 • The drug mimics two metabolic hormones (GLP-1 and GIP) to regulate blood sugar, slow digestion, and reduce appetite.